 How do I recover money from a fraudulent contractor?

-If you've been defrauded by a contractor in Ottawa, you have several legal avenues to recover your money, but acting quickly is crucial to maximize your chances of success.
+If you've been defrauded by a contractor in Ottawa, you have several legal avenues to recover your money, but acting quickly is crucial for the best chance of success.

 What to Watch For Going Forward